 Australian Institute of Health and Welfare.
-(2019).
-Employment trends.
-Retrieved from https://www.aihw.gov.au/reports/australias-welfare/employment-trends
+(2021).
+Employment and unemployment.
+Retrieved from https://www.aihw.gov.au/reports/australias-welfare/employment-unemployment

-Employment trends.
-Australian Institute of Health and Welfare, 11 September 2019, https://www.aihw.gov.au/reports/australias-welfare/employment-trends
+Employment and unemployment.
+Australian Institute of Health and Welfare, 16 September 2021, https://www.aihw.gov.au/reports/australias-welfare/employment-unemployment

 Australian Institute of Health and Welfare.
-Employment trends [Internet].
-Canberra: Australian Institute of Health and Welfare, 2019 [cited 2020 Jan.
-19].
-Available from: https://www.aihw.gov.au/reports/australias-welfare/employment-trends
+Employment and unemployment [Internet].
+Canberra: Australian Institute of Health and Welfare, 2021 [cited 2023 Feb.
+2].
+Available from: https://www.aihw.gov.au/reports/australias-welfare/employment-unemployment

 Get citations as an Endnote file:

 Employment underpins the economic output of a nation and enables people to support themselves, their families and their communities.
 It is also connected to physical and mental health and is a key factor in overall wellbeing.